-CDA, as the name already suggests, is the technological pathway striving for new processes of steelmaking from virgin iron ores and suitable scrap while abating CO_2 emissions.
-The key is to replace current fossil fuels via one of the two main technologies under CDA, namely hydrogen-based metallurgy and electricity-based metallurgy.
+CDA, as the name already suggests, is the technological pathway striving for new processes of steelmaking from virgin iron ores and suitable scrap while abating CO2 emissions.
+The key is to replace current fossil

 This objective of steel production through CDA technologies will be achieved by using renewable energy to replace fossil fuel, developing hydrogen-based reduction, and melting processes, and performing direct reduction with electrolysis.
 Due to the direct avoidance of carbon, this objective has a very high impact factor on CO2 reduction.
 Additionally, it utilises renewable energy inputs and achieves new applications for residues, such as slag from the EAF-route, and thereby impacts the resource efficiency.
 The following are examples of concrete technology that will allow these impacts to manifest: